The Band is Bond

 And more jam band superstars.

-Music fans are familiar with Humphreys’ songs, voice and guitar from his years leading North Carolina faves Dillon Fence and Hobex.
+Music fans are familiar with Humphreys from his years leading North Carolina faves Dillon Fence and Hobex.
 With songs influenced by the best in pop, funk, soul, R&B, and rock n' roll, you might find Greg Humphreys Electric Trio in the same idiosyncratic corner of the big Americana tent where you'd find Alabama Shakes, Chris Stapleton, Sharon Jones & the Dap-Kings, or the North Mississippi Allstars.

-The Electric Trio formed in 2014 in New York City.
-Drummer Keith Robinson brings Texas flavor, having toured and recorded with Marcia Ball and Charlie Robison.
-In demand bassist Matt Brandau has backed up Elvis Costello and Joan Osborne, among others.
-These seasoned southern transplants played over 130 live dates in their first two years, but they took their time to make a debut studio album.
+Humphreys formed his Electric Trio in New York City with Drummer Keith Robinson and Bassist Matt Brandau.
+Robinson brings Texas flavor, having toured and recorded with Marcia Ball and Charlie Robison.
+Brandau has backed up Elvis Costello and Joan Osborne.

 61 Wythe Avenue